patchoo/patchoo/docs/deploying_chained_incremental_patches.md

 ### Script

-You will note that in this case, we are telling junki that there is a pre-requsite installation of `MSOffice2011-14.3.8.pkg` in order to install `14.3.9`.
-If that's not found, junki will execute the policy `updateMSOffice2011-14.3.8` to install it.
+You will note that in this case, we are telling patchoo that there is a pre-requsite installation of `MSOffice2011-14.3.8.pkg` in order to install `14.3.9`.
+If that's not found, patchoo will execute the policy `updateMSOffice2011-14.3.8` to install it.

 ![office script](images/policy_office_script.png)